sysrepo/sysrepo/README.md

 Sysrepo can be easily integrated with management agents such as [NETCONF](https://tools.ietf.org/html/rfc6241) or [RESTCONF](https://tools.ietf.org/html/rfc8040) servers, using the same client library API that applications use to access their configuration.
 As of now, sysrepo is integrated with the [Netopeer 2 NETCONF server](https://github.com/CESNET/Netopeer2).
 This means that applications that use sysrepo to store their configuration can automatically benefit from the ability to being controlled via NETCONF.

+## Migration from Sysrepo version 0.7.x or older

+This Sysrepo is a complete rewrite of these older versions.
+We tried to keep the API as similar as possible but there were some smaller or even bigger changes (mostly for the sake of efficiency).
+All these changes should be mentioned in `CHANGES` text file.
+It is also best to look at least briefly at the documentation where you will find information about major design changes (most importantly, no `sysrepod`).

 ## Provided Features

 * Ability to store / retrieve YANG-modeled data elements adressed by XPath